RelationalAI CLI

 Finding Users Using Email

-You can look up a user’s details by specifying their email through the find-user
+You can look up a user’s details by specifying their email through the CLI find-user

 rai find-user user@relational.ai